Sapienza-University-Rome/ADM/README.md

 Since some TAs work remotely and you will have classes at different buildings, TAs will not have office hours.
 Nonetheless, we will constantly be available on Slack to answer any of your questions, and if you are struggling and having a lot of trouble with the homework, you ask on Slack to organize office hours for the entire class, and this will be set up at DIAG, via Ariosto 25.
 During office hours, TAs will answer your questions and clarify unclear parts of the homework.

 ## Register to the course
-To register for the course, participate in the assignments, access the Slack channel, and receive official communications, you must fill out [this form]().
+To register for the course, participate in the assignments, access the Slack channel, and receive official communications, you must email Professor Aris Anagnostopoulos (aris@diag.uniroma1.it).

 ## TAs contacts